nylssoft/MynaCloudExport/README.md

  Use the option -locale to change the language, use either de-DE or en-US.

  On Linux start the program with dotnet CloudExport.dll.
- The text files written for notes and the diary are written in UNICODE format.
+ The text files written for notes, contacts and the diary are written in UNICODE format.
  Use iconv -f UNICODE to convert these files on a Linux system.

 The current version is usually available here for download: [CloudExport](https://www.stockfleth.eu/view?page=downloads).